Green That Life

 Food

 Food waste is a huge waste.
 Fortunately, it’s a pretty simple fix to reduce that waste.
 And it’ll save you money in the process.
-For more, read my post about food waste and ways to reduce your waste.
+For more, read Green That Life’s post on food waste and ways to reduce your waste.

 Remember those Three (and More …) Rs

-Save plastic packaging bags and use them for pet waste, storage bags.
+Avoid buying disposables by saving plastic packaging bags to use for pet waste, storage bags.

-Save plastic packaging bags and use them for pet waste, storage bags.
+Avoid buying disposables by saving plastic packaging bags to use for pet waste, storage bags.

 You may have heard of the three Rs: Reduce, Recycle, Reuse.
 One more “R” to add as you shed disposables from your lifestyle: “Rethink”.